ben-laufer/DMRichR/README.md

 3. `-t --testCovariate` The covariate to test for significant differences between experimental and control, i.e.: Diagnosis
 4. `-a --adjustCovariate` Adjust covariates that are continuous or contain two or more groups.
 More than one covariate can be adjusted for., i.e.: "Age" or c("Age", "PMI")
 5. `-m --matchCovariate` Covariate to balance permutations, which is ideal for two group covariates.
 Only one covariate can be balanced. i.e: Sex
-6. `-c --cores` The number of cores to use, 2 are recommended
+6. `-c --cores` The number of cores to use, 1 is recommended during this stage of development.

 Below is an example of how to execute the main R script (DM.R) in the `exec` folder on command line.
 This should be called from the working directory that contains the cytosine reports.